 Short on school holiday ideas?
 Don’t worry, kids school holiday activities don’t have to be a chore.
 We have included some easy and fun September school holiday activities for you to do at home.
 But with so much on offer, we are pretty sure that school holiday activities in Alice Springs will leave you wishing you had booked a longer holiday in the red centre.

-We have compiled the complete guide to the best school holiday activities in Alice Springs over the September school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Alice Springs over the spring school holidays to help make your life so much easier!

-Spring school holidays in the Northern Territory are Saturday 25 September 2021to Sunday 10 October 2021.
+September school holidays in the Northern Territory are Saturday 23 September 2023 to Sunday 8 October 2023.

 - Please note that term dates for some urban and remote schools in the Northern Territory differ.

 Fun things to do for the Alice Springs school holidays

 We have broken our list of Alice Springs school holiday activities into sections to help you:

 - Fun things to do for the Alice Springs school holidays

 - 10 fun free school holiday activities for September